 3. Research Communication

-- Online event platform: In April CASA launched a highly popular series of four webinars under the banner “Rethinking Agri-Business Investments Through the Pandemic” looking at the response to COVID-19 for investors and SMEs in emerging markets.
+Online event platform: In April CASA launched a highly popular series of four webinars under the banner “Rethinking Agri-Business Investments Through the Pandemic” looking at the response to COVID-19 for investors and SMEs in emerging markets.
 To date events have been supported by over 100 participants each and speakers from key organisations such as CDC, IFC, Sainsbury’s, IFAD and others have joined the panels.
 Watch a video of the highlights.

-- Rapid market assessments: CASA has commissioned rapid market assessments of the impact of COVID 19 in Malawi, Uganda (bean and sesame sub-sectors and associated blog) and Nepal (and associated blog), and will synthesise these analyses into key insights and recommendations for investors, donors and governments in June.
+Rapid market assessments: CASA has commissioned rapid market assessments of the impact of COVID-19 in Malawi, Uganda (bean and sesame sub-sectors and associated blog) and Nepal (and associated blog), and will synthesise these analyses into key insights and recommendations for investors, donors and governments.

-- C-19 impact on agri-business publication: paper synthesising evidence from CASA’s rapid market assessments, other agri-business CMPs, plus industry and private sector bodies on the emerging impact of C-19 on agri-business, will be published in July.
+COVID-19 impact on agri-business publication: paper synthesising evidence from CASA’s rapid market assessments, other agri-business CMPs, plus industry and private sector bodies on the emerging impact of COVID-19 on agri-business will be published.

-- CASA partner IIED has launched a webinar in May looking at how to support coffee farmers in their negotiations with offtakers during the disruption of COVID 19.
+CASA partner IIED launched a webinar in May looking at how to support coffee farmers in their negotiations with offtakers during the disruption of COVID-19.